arminabf/mod_parp/README.md

 ```

 # Error handling
 mod_parp denies request on parsing errors by default.
 The default return code is 500.
-You may override this return code using the directive "PARP_ExitOnError <code>".
-Set the code to 200 in order to ignore erros.
+You may override this return code using the directive _PARP_ExitOnError &lt;code&gt;_.
+Set the code to 200 in order to ignore errors.

 ```
 # Ignore parser errors